-If you own a sous vide machine or are planning to get one, do not miss these Sous Vide BBQ Boneless Beef Short Ribs.
+If you own a sous vide machine or are planning to get one, do not miss these boneless beef Sous Vide Short Ribs.
 Beyond easy and mouth watering!
 Definitely worth the 48 hours they take to cook.

-Where do I start?
-Jenna and I have been trying out recipes with our new sous vide machine from Cedarlane Culinary for about six months now.
-I was a bit skeptical at first, but one recipe at a time, I have become a convert.
-Not for everything perhaps, but certainly for several things I have attempted.
+Jenna and I have continue to try out recipes with our new sous vide machine from Cedarlane Culinary I was a bit skeptical at first, but one recipe at a time, I have become a convert.
+Not for everything, but certainly for several things I have attempted.

-This kind of meat needs to be broken down to become tender, typically with a very long baking/braising method in the oven or slow cooker.
-The end result can be very tasty and tender (and hopefully not dry), but medium or medium rare and soft as butter?
+Short ribs are the kind of meat that needs to be broken down to become tender, typically with a very long baking/braising method in the oven or slow cooker.
+The end result can be very tasty and tender.
+But medium or medium rare and soft as butter?
 Not in my memory!
-Well, these sous vide boneless ribs are just that.
-I can’t rave enough about them.
-My husband loved them too.
+Well, enter sous vide short ribs.
+Definitely rave worthy.

 Apart from the great results, the process couldn’t be simpler.
 I spent a total of 15 minutes hand-on time, including making a BBQ sauce.
 The other 48 hours (ok, I know that’s a long time) is all done by the sous vide machine.
 As I said, put them in.
 Walk away.
 As always, the meat comes out of the sous vide machine grayish and ugly, but it only takes 2-3 minutes to make it present beautifully.

 Tailor To Your Taste